 Despite the onslaught of spammers and irresponsible marketers, email marketing is here to stay.
 The ROI is insanely high.
 In fact, recent research suggests that the average return on email marketing is $44 for every $1 spent.
+Not to mention the flood of data regarding email marketing out there, there's no excuse to avoid email marketing.

 I’ve had the chance to look at a fair number of email marketing campaigns over the years.
 I’ve seen some so optimized that I found myself in a quiet awe, basking in the serenity of a truly beautiful drip campaign More often however, I see email campaigns — I’m using the word campaign loosely here — that have no apparent goal other than to send emails (which sounds a lot like spam).